 5. Search organic (SEO) 35.3%

-Give customers a reason to buy your products instead of creating the feeling of a fake urgency.
+Give customers a reason to buy your products, instead of creating the feeling of fake urgency.
 Modern customers are very sensitive about cheesy marketing tactics like simulated high demand or time limitations.

 Manifest your vision and purpose

 to attract customers with the same values.

 You want to solve problems, not create them in order to provide solutions.
 Don’t be another Gillette, making women believe they’re

 nasty not good enough, just to sell them razors.

 If you don’t know your customers' pain points, you can’t address them.

 2. Tell customers why they should care.

 Embrace storytelling.
 Stir their emotions.

 Draw a picture of a life they will have if they invest in your products.